List of international trips made by Kim Jong Un

 This is a list of international trips made by Kim Jong Un.
 During his tenure as North Korean leader, Kim Jong Un has made eleven foreign trips to five countries.
-Kim became the supreme leader of North Korea in 2011 and his first international state visit was to China in March 2018.
+Kim became the Commander-in-Chief in 2011 and General Secretary of the Workers' Party of Korea in 2012.
+His first international state visit was to China in March 2018.

 Kim Jong Un was also educated abroad in Switzerland before becoming North Korean leader.

 Summary

 The number of visits per country where Kim Jong Un traveled are: